ulimuli/Python-Cultivation/README.md

 Join Sects – Become part of a sect and improve your relations to earn cultivation rewards.

-You are able to improve your rank from outer descible to inner to core and to even a sect elder for this you will need to do 12 unique task to help your sect.
+You are able to improve your rank from outer disciple to inner, to core, and even to a sect elder.
+For this, you will need to complete 12 unique tasks to help your sect.

 Explore the World – Visit different locations and experience random events.

 Advance Your Cultivation – Progress through cultivation realms up to Void Refinement, the highest realm currently available.
 Advancing requires 45 upgrades, with each step becoming progressively harder.

-be careful as sometimes you can experience backlash from reaching a new realm
+Be careful, as sometimes you can experience backlash from reaching a new realm.

-Cultivate – Train and grow stronger in the path of cultivation.
+Cultivate – Train and grow stronger on the path of cultivation.

-Simple Combat - Fight against 1 of 5 enemys and try to win with a higher combat power
+Simple Combat – Fight against one of five enemies and try to win with a higher combat power.

-Increase your Combat Power by reaching a higher cultivation realm or by improving your realm exclusive activities
+Increase your Combat Power by reaching a higher cultivation realm or by improving your realm-exclusive activities.

-Increase the size of your Qi, increase its Quality, build a core, increase the size of your nascent soul, expand your own domain and finally reach the connection with the dao
+Increase the size of your Qi, improve its quality, build a core, increase the size of your nascent soul, expand your own domain, and finally, reach a connection with the Dao.

-Includes interactive gui which is mostly usable via button clicks for now sadly
+Includes an interactive GUI, which is mostly usable via button clicks for now, unfortunately.

-As of currently there is a small bug with the gui.
-I am not sure what couses this but as it seems on windows the text field is bigger then on my mac i use.
+Currently, there is a small bug with the GUI.
+I am not sure what causes this, but it seems that on Windows, the text field is bigger than on my Mac.
 I will try to fix this bug as soon as possible.